The Eastern Fells

 Several years later, the Gazette acquired Bateman & Hewitson Ltd. Eric Bateman seamlessly transitioned to the Gazette, assuming the role of foreman in the bindery department, where he remained until his retirement in the 1970s.
 In gratitude for Eric’s invaluable assistance in producing the Pictorial Guide series, Wainwright presented him with a complete set of signed guides, individually bestowed as each was published.

 In 1955, the first The Eastern Fells emerged from the press under the careful oversight of Eric Teby, the Printing Foreman at the Gazette.
 It was signed by Wainwright and preserved in mint condition for decades.
-It was eventually acquired by Kirkland Books of Kendal, established by David Stockley in 1980.
+The book was eventually acquired by Kirkland Books of Kendal, established by David Stockley in 1980.
 He was the authority on Wainwright book collecting in Cumbria for many years.
 After David’s retirement, the shop changed ownership and was eventually dissolved in 2020.

 Sales gained momentum around the fifth impression, and with the release of The Southern Fells in 1960, The Eastern Fells had already reached its sixth impression.